expertanalytics/website/content/_index.md

     icon: assets/memory.svg
 ---

-On Demand Expertise in Scientific & Industrial Data Analytics
+On-Demand Expertise in Scientific & Industrial Data Analytics

 We are a group of highly skilled software consultants with a solid background in the natural sciences.
 Our technology experts thrive on complex challenges and use